-Potential clients sometimes mention the difficulty of finding good designers for their budget.
+Potential clients have told me how difficult it can be to find good designers for their budget.
 It’s one reason why people get sucked into the quagmire of design contest websites.

-In reality there are thousands of designers available for all budgets, from a few hundred pounds to tens of thousands.
+But there are thousands of designers available for all kinds of budgets, whether you have a few hundred pounds to spend, or tens of thousands.

 Where to look